Air-cooled ChillerSystem

 The measurement locations for an air-cooled chiller and chilled water pumps are shown in Figure 2.

 Figure 2.
-Air cooled chilled measurement point locations.
+Air cooled chiller measurement locations (click on image to enlarge).

 Further Reading